-- For each Tyco RSU granted on or after October 12, 2011, the holder thereof will be entitled to receive ADT restricted stock units in an amount determined by multiplying the number of Tyco RSUs by a fraction, the numerator of which is the closing regular-way trading price of Tyco common shares on the NYSE on the last trading day immediately prior to the Distribution and the denominator of which is the when-issued closing trading price of our common stock on the NYSE on the last trading day immediately prior to the Distribution. - For each Tyco RSU granted prior to October 12, 2011, the holder thereof will be entitled to receive, in addition to the Tyco restricted stock units, an additional award of ADT restricted stock units and Tyco Flow Control restricted stock units.
-The number of additional restricted stock units of ADT and Tyco Flow Control shall equal the number of shares of common stock that the holder thereof would be entitled to if such restricted stock units were shares of common stock of Tyco.
+- For each Tyco RSU granted on or after October 12, 2011, the holder thereof will be entitled to receive ADT restricted stock units in an amount determined by multiplying the number of Tyco RSUs by a fraction, the numerator of which is the closing regular-way trading price of Tyco common shares on the NYSE on the last trading day immediately prior to the Distribution and the denominator of which is the when-issued closing trading price of our common stock on the NYSE on the last trading day immediately prior to the Distribution. - For each Tyco RSU granted prior to October 12, 2011, the holder thereof will be entitled to receive, in addition to the Tyco restricted stock units, an additional award of ADT restricted stock units and Tyco Flow Control RSUs.
+The number of additional RSUs of ADT and Tyco Flow Control shall equal the number of common shares that the holder thereof would be entitled to if such RSUs were with respect to Tyco common shares.